 It only takes one time that you don't use safety equipment to cause permanent injury or death.
 The small inconvenience of a hard hat and safety glasses is not worth the risk of injury.
-Find your motivation and stay safe.
+Find your motivation , stay safe, and do not die.

 Safety comes first in regards to tower work.
 Make sure that your climbing harness is in working order, fitted tightly and comfortably, and you have safety glasses protecting your eyes.